 Extra legroom airline seat prices revealed

-Beat the crush in economy with extra legroom seats… here’s how much it’ll cost.
+Beat the crush in the economy with extra legroom seats… here’s how much it’ll cost.

-Looking for more comfort in economy?
-Extra legroom seats give travelers the chance to stretch out during flights, but at an additional cost.
+Looking for more comfort in the economy?
+Extra legroom seats give travellers the chance to stretch out during flights but at an additional cost.
 Here’s a breakdown of what you can expect to pay across major airlines.
 Prices vary significantly based on the airline, route, and seat location, starting as low as £5 on SAS and reaching up to £209 on Emirates for premium routes.

 Booking online often provides the best deals, as many airlines offer discounted prices and easy seat selection options when booking directly through their websites.